knpuniversity/oauth/knpu/intro.rst

 the ability to integrate with many APIs, including Facebook, GitHub, Dropbox, Google, Instagram, LinkedIn, Twitter and a lot more.

-These days, it's pretty common for you to give one application access to your account on some other website.
-For example, think of your Facebook account.
 Ok, let's go!

-NOTES

-1. Intro (1:00)
- - The Why: “So you don’t have to give out your password”
- - The What: OAuth 2.0

-- we should sell them briefly on why this is going to be awesome to know, such as easily offering Facebook/Google/etc login and integration on their sites and JavaScript integration with at least some of these (e.g. Facebook)

-Passwords are a big deal!
-You don't want to give them out… ever!

-The protocol exists to allow a 3rd party access to your protected resources without requiring you to trust that 3rd party with your password